Our Work Internationally

 ABF Flagship Grants - Investing in initiative and change -

 Every three years we select a number of organisations to become our International Flagship partners where funding is typically between £12,000 and £24,000 for each recipient over a three year period.
-In September 2021 we reviewed applications for grants in the 2022-24 period.
-Selection of candidates is determined by the quality of their project and their engagement with us from the small grants (below).
+Here are some of our current flagships projects.

 Previous Flagship projects have included work in India (HIV/Aids eduction), Sri Lanka (Post conflict work in the North), Palestine (vocational education and business training for women) and Zambia.